abrarum/neidl-hand/doc/Milestone I.md

 ## Expected Problems
 - shadows might irritate the separation and classification process
-  - may be prevented using certain illumination setups
+  - may be prevented using predefined illumination setups

 ## Setup
 - Camera at a fixed position looking downwards at the table, and the hands